 In \sect{\ref{sect:spatial}}, we investigate the magnetic field response of the odd-frequency $\bm{\mathrm{f}}$ vector by changing the sign of $h_y$ so as not to change the phase.
 Additionally, we calculate the cross vector $i \fo\times{\fo}^*$ to investigate the nonunitary state of the odd-frequency Cooper pairs.

-\appsection{Spectral bulk boundary correspondence} Spectral bulk boundary correspondence is a relationship that connects a winding number being extended to a finite frequency and the odd-frequency pair amplitudes.
+\appsection{Spectral bulk-boundary correspondence} Spectral bulk-boundary correspondence is a relationship that connects a winding number being extended to a finite frequency and the odd-frequency pair amplitudes.
 The relationship is defined in a semi-infinite system with chiral symmetry, and is written as

 with a Matsubara Green's function $G(i\omega)$ and a chiral operator $\Gamma$.
 For an infinitesimal Matsubara frequency, $w_\mathrm{bulk}$ becomes equal to the winding number.